 I don’t like people who cheat at blogging, but I got tricked recently.

 It was an article written by an author, who had risen into Amazon’s bestseller lists last year, but admitted that his earnings from the book were quite modest.

 I added a similar sympathetic comment and followed the comments on the blog post for a few days with great interest until one commenter was astute enough to discover the scam, and posted a comment with a link to the original article, which had been published six months before.

 The original article was very clearly marked as copyright protected.
 I suggested that the blogger remedy the problem quite simply, by adding a source and link to the copied post.
 Even if you cheat at blogging, and copy content, a link back to the source will cover your backside.

-While I can’t control how people react when they get caught out, this episode was a good example of the old adage that ‘cheats never prosper’, as this particular blogger killed his new blog and his reputation stone dead by his actions, inaction and reaction.
+While I can’t control how people react when they get caught out, this episode was a good example of the old adage that cheats never prosper, as this particular blogger killed his new blog and his reputation stone dead by his actions, inaction and reaction.

 Don’t cheat at blogging.
 Write original content.

 There is only one way to succeed at blogging, whether it is for self-promotion or to earn a small side income, and that is by writing interesting and informative original content.

 Sure, there are times, and good reasons to repost a great article by someone else, but it must be posted with the source correctly added and always linked back to the original content.

 A quality aggregated blog still takes a lot of work, however, as does any blog.
 It’s not a shortcut.

 There are those, though, who take what they think is the quick and easy way of building blog and comment traffic, by copying content and making it appear as if it is their own work.

 As a blog reader, don’t get sucked in as I was.
-If I had taken a moment to read the ‘About’ page on this particular ‘copy and paste’ blog before I commented, I would have realised it was a fake, due to the very poor writing, with grammar, punctuation and spelling mistakes contained in every single line of the modest two line bio.
-Totally unlike the well-written article that was fraudulently posted.
+If I had taken a moment to read the ‘About’ page on this particular ‘copy and paste’ blog before I commented, I would have realised it was a fake, due to the very poor writing, with grammar, punctuation and spelling mistakes contained in every single line of the modest two-line bio.

 But what they fail to understand is that blogging is very real publishing, and therefore, the law can be applied heavily to acts of plagiarism and breaches of copyright.